Milo123459/glitter/README.md

 - Friendly errors (how to fix them included!)
 - Multi branch support (defaults to the one you are on!)
 - Beautiful, as if it just rolled in **Glitter**!
-- Glitter Hooks (Git hooks but Glitter)
+- Glitter Hooks (Git hooks natively built into Glitter)

 ## ❯ 📚 Documentation